timonla/blog/diet-review-sep-2020/post.md

 Cut everything, put it into the pot and boil until the potatoes are good but not too soft.
 The beet root will be still a bit crunchy.
-Eating raw beet root is not for the light hearted.
+Eating raw beet root is not for the light-hearted.
 I challenge you to try to eat a big beet root raw.
 So make sure that you slice them in really small chunks.
 Basil, ginger, turmeric, vegetable broth, smoked paprika